Home

 Yes, there are three incomprehensible stories; all are possibly chapters in continued stories.
 Intriguing art does not save them from obscurity.
 A simple summary of what had gone before sure would have helped otherwise befuddled readers.

-The art, wildly divergent from story to story, is all excellent.
 Although Metal Hurlant is again extinct, there is much to recommend past issues to adult readers who aren't offended by crass language, nudity, and blood.
 This series, however, was never for children.

 R. A. Jones is one of the writers in this issue of Metal Hurlant.
 He is a member of the Oklahoma Cartoonists Hall of Fame.
 MV